-The AD7854/AD7854L is a high speed, low power, 12-bit ADC that operates from a single 3 V or 5 V power supply, the AD7854 being optimized for speed and the AD7854L for low power.
-The ADC powers up with a set of default conditions at which time it can be operated as a read-only ADC.
-The ADC contains self-calibration and system calibration options to ensure accurate operation over time and temperature and has a number of power-down options for low power applications.
+The AD7859/AD7859L are high speed, low power, 8-channel, 12-bit ADCs which operate from a single 3 V or 5 V power supply, the AD7859 being optimized for speed and the AD7859L for low power.
+The ADC contains self-calibration and system calibration options to ensure accurate operation over time and temperature and have a number of power-down options for low power applications.

-The AD7854 is capable of 200 kHz throughput rate while the AD7854L is capable of 100 kHz throughput rate.
-The input track-and-hold acquires a signal in 500 ns and features a pseudodifferential sampling scheme.
-The AD7854 and AD7854L input voltage range is 0 to V{REF} (unipolar) and $-V{REF}/2$ to $+V{REF}/2$, centered at $V{\text{REF}}/2$ (bipolar).
-The coding is straight binary in unipolar mode and twos complement in bipolar mode.
+The AD7859 is capable of 200 kHz throughput rate while the AD7859L is capable of 100 kHz throughput rate.
+The input track-and-hold acquires a signal in 500 ns and features a pseudo-differential sampling scheme.
+The AD7859 and AD7859L input voltage range is 0 to V{REF} (unipolar) and $-V{REF}/2$ to $+V{REF}/2$ about $V{REF}/2$ (bipolar) with both straight binary and 2s complement output coding respectively.
 Input signal range is to the supply and the part is capable of converting full-power signals to 100 kHz.

-CMOS construction ensures low power dissipation of typically 5.4 mW for normal operation and 3.6 μ W in power-down mode.
-The part is available in 28-lead, 0.6 inch wide dual-in-line package (DIP), 28-lead small outline (SOIC) and 28-lead small shrink outline (SSOP) packages.
+CMOS construction ensures low power dissipation of typically 5.4 mW for normal operation and 3.6 μW in power-down mode.
+The part is available in 44-pin, plastic quad flatpack package (PQFP) and plastic lead chip carrier (PLCC).

 Patent pending.
-See Page 27 for data sheet index.
+See page 28 for data sheet index.